molbrain/MORE-RNAseq/README.md

 ## Outline of workflow

 ##### 1. **Pre-preparation**: `Exec_MORE-RNAseq_01.zsh`
-- 000.zsh: Initial setup
+- 000: Initial setup
-- 001.zsh: Quality check of raw fastq data by FastQC
+- 001: Quality check of raw fastq data by FastQC
-- 002.zsh: Quality check of raw fastq data by fastq-stats
+- 002: Quality check of raw fastq data by fastq-stats
-- 003.zsh: Summarize the QC data
+- 003: Summarize the QC of raw data
+- 004: Care of G-stretch sequences as library artifacts by Cutadapt
-- trimming adapter sequences and removing low-quality bases
+- 005: trimming adapter sequences and removing low-quality bases by Trimmoamtic
+- 006: Quality check after trimmed by FastQC
-- Quality check after trimming
+- 007: Quality check after trimmed by fastq-stats
+- 008: Summarize the QC of trimmed data

 ##### 2. **Indexing the reference genome**: `Exec_MORE-RNAseq_02.zsh`
 - 009.zsh: Prepare the references with GTF data of **[MORE reference](https://github.com/molbrain/MORE-reference)**

-##### 3. **Mapping and counting**: `Exec_MORE-RNAseq_03.zsh` (010.zsh to 019.zsh)
+##### 3. **Mapping and counting**: `Exec_MORE-RNAseq_03.zsh`
-- 010.zsh: Mapping with prepared reference by STAR
+- 010: Mapping with prepared reference by STAR
+- 011: Stats check of bam files from STAR by samtools
+- 012: Summarize the stats data of bam files from STAR and the log outputs
-- Calculate the expression of L1 transposons and genes
+- 013: Calculate the expression of L1 transposons and genes by RSEM
-- Create the read-count/TPM data matrix
+- 014: Stats check of bam files from RSEM by samtools
-- Option: you can get the stats date of each bam file from STAR/RSEM or STAR output logs
+- 015: Summarize the stats data of bam files from RSEM
+- 016: Create the count data matrix by RSEM
+- 017: Create the TPM and FPKM data matrix
+- 018: Create the matrix files of count data via STAR
+- 019: Format the matrix files as R-readable files.

-##### 4. **Detection of Differentially Expressed L1s and Visualization:** `Exec_MORE-RNAseq_03.zsh`
+##### 4. **Detection of Differentially Expressed L1s and Visualization:** `Exec_MORE-RNAseq_04.zsh`
-- 020_001.R: Data loading from `019.zsh` data
+- 020_001: Data loading from `019.zsh` data
-- 020_002.R: PCA plot of samples
+- 020_002: PCA plot of samples
-- 020_003.R: Box plot of the total L1 expression
+- 020_003: Box plot of the total L1 expression
-- 020_004.R: Volcano plot of the individual L1 expression
+- 020_004: Volcano plot of the individual L1 expression
-- 020_005.R: Box plot of the intergenic and intragenic L1 expression
+- 020_005: Box plot of the intergenic and intragenic L1 expression

 ## Require tools